-Once a local government has determined that the historic environs review requirements found in K.S.A.
-75-2724 will have a detrimental effect on the economic development of the city and adopted its own local standards that would ensure the integrity of historic properties, the language found in SB 329 will provide meaningful relief to property owners from the currently regulatory overreach found in the statute.
-As long as property owners comply with all the applicable local zoning, public safety and building code requirements, they should be free to fully utilize their private property as they see fit.
+In order to protect the private property rights of property owners and eliminate the regulatory red tape for property owners and local governments imposed by the historic environs review requirements, Kansas REALTORS® strongly believe that now is the time for the Kansas Legislature to undertake a long-overdue reform of the historic environs review requirements.
+In our opinion, the passage of HB 2118 would be a significant and much-needed step towards the reform of the state's historic environs review requirements.

-For all the foregoing reasons, the Kansas Association of REALTORS® would urge the members of the Senate Local Government Committee to strongly support the provisions of SB 329.
-Once again, thank you for the opportunity to provide comments on SB 329 and I would be happy to respond to any questions from committee members at the appropriate time.
+In our opinion, the language found in HB 2118 will provide meaningful relief to private property owners from the regulatory overreach found in the current statute.
+As long as property owners comply with all the applicable local zoning, public safety and building code requirements, they should be free to fully utilize their private property without undue and unreasonable interference from unelected bureaucrats and third parties.
+For all the foregoing reasons, the Kansas Association of REALTORS® would urge the members of the Senate Ethics, Elections and Local Government Committee to strongly support the provisions of HB 2118.